Water Level Monitoring and Measurement

 Radar Sensors

-Radar water level sensors like the YSI Nile Radar and the WL900 Radar Level Transmitter are “downward-looking” measuring systems that operate based on the time-of-flight method (ToF).
+Radar water level sensors like the YSI Nile Radar are “downward-looking” measuring systems that operate based on the time-of-flight method (ToF).
 They are typically attached to structures like bridges.
 Microwave impulses are emitted by an antenna, reflected off the target (water surface), and received by the radar system.
 Radars are popular because they provide stable, long-term monitoring with high accuracy and a low cost to service and operate.

 Radar Sensor Water Level Monitoring